Pinnaroo Cemetery and Crematorium

 - funeral services can be held at the grave, in the cemetery chapel or at a private church or facility.

 Where the funeral service is held at a private church or facility, the funeral director will personally deliver the coffin directly to the crematorium.
-Most cremations take place right after the service and the ashes are ready for collection or placement in a memorial site within two to three days.
+Most cremations take place right after the service and the ashes are ready for collection or placement in a memorial site within three business days.

 The cemetery and crematorium has a memorial chapel suitable for all types of funeral services.